 Have you ever seen conflict fester and erupt?
 Famous examples include Bill Gates & Paul Allen, Evan Spiegel & Bobby Murphy, and Mark Zuckerberg & Eduardo Saverin.
 This provision facilitates giving and receiving feedback at least every quarter to address conflict before it becomes a risk to your startup.

-The full text of Founder Friendly Standard is available here as text and audio.
-I encourage you to read it and send it to your attorney as an agenda for your next conversation.
+I encourage you to study Founder Friendly Standard and send it to your attorney as an agenda for your next conversation.